ringcentral/ringcentral-softphone-js/README.md

 Let's say there is a phone call ongoing between a customer and the call agent.

-You can use this library to this phone call to get live audio stream.
+You can use this library to supervise this phone call to get live audio stream.

 You can analyze the audio stream using some AI algorithm and provide tips to the call agent in real time.